 The morning session was divided into 3 distinct parts.
 There were speakers talking to parents in Horton A, the children had plenty to keep them occupied in Horton B, and Horton C was for speakers talking to adults.
 I don’t know how the other rooms operated, but for those of us in Horton C there was nobody to introduce each speaker, as there was no need.
 We were just left to our own devices to get up and introduce ourselves, and to keep an eye on the time to make sure we didn’t overrun.
 And that worked very well.
 The front of the room was just a large empty space, with no podium or microphone.
 So we could make use of the space however we wished, and just had to make sure we projected our voices well enough for the people at the back to hear us.
 Which wasn’t difficult as it wasn’t a very big room overall.

-My speech was about why I’d moved to London and the various ways that I had built social networks there.
-I’ll be posting written and video versions of it very soon.
+My speech was about why I’d moved to London and the various ways that I had built social networks there, and I’ve made a separate blog post about it so you can see exactly what I said.
 As I knew would be the case, I think I spoke a bit quicker than the 15 minutes I’d been doing when rehearsing in private.
 So I felt quite relieved when that part of it was over, having got through it without any hiccups.